Contra Roosh V. on Evolution

 Every tender shoot of altruism was sheared off.
 Genghis Khan has a lot more descendants than Jesus Christ.

-Morality exists because morality is just a myth used to justify social control of individual behavior and to direct aggression outside a group.
-It does not make people altruistic, although they might view themselves as altruistic through the lens of morality.
-Morality divides the world into “us” and “them”, the “good” and the “bad”.
-Morality is used to justify many things, including hatred, cruelty and killing.
+Morality is a delusion/deception.
+It does not make people altruistic.
+It divides the world into “us” and “them”, the “good” and the “bad”.
+It is used to justify many things, including hatred, cruelty and killing.
 In every war, both sides consider themselves to be acting morally.

 If you on an impulse make an altruistic “offer” to some of your non-altruistic conspecifics, they will—if words mean anything—close with your offer, and thereby improve their own chances of surviving and reproducing; but not yours.
 If you make a habit of this kind of thing, there is only one way matters can end for you, and for any offspring you may manage to leave who inherit your amiable disposition.
 Your lineage, far from becoming one of “the favored races in the struggle for life,” will quickly be extinguished.

 That’s why the world runs on exchange, not altruism.
-That’s why I have to pay money at the store for my groceries.
-They don’t hand them out for free.
+That’s why I have to pay money for my groceries.
+The store doesn’t hand them out for free.
 That’s why capitalism works and communism fails.
 People are selfish.

 If for over 100 years you incessantly teach people they have a selfish nature and act only in their best interests, you are surely enabling selfish behavior in humans, and yet in spite of this continuous brainwashing, altruism is still hugely present in all societies.
 If I had the ability, for over 100 years, through the media and academia, to state that mushrooms are the most vile food imaginable, I have no doubt that per capita consumption of mushrooms would decline.